pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

 ## Take action today

 Support for project mode has been in Pulumi since v3.61.0.
-Most users should have no issue running `pulumi state upgrade` today.
+Users should have no issue running `pulumi state upgrade` today.
 If you do have issues moving to project mode or running `state upgrade` get in touch either via [GitHub issues](https://github.com/pulumi/pulumi/issues) or on the [Pulumi Community Slack](https://slack.pulumi.com/)!